ilathem/cognixia-capstone-mvp/README.md

 3. Configure `ConnectionManager.java` to connect to your port, with the correct username and password
 4. Compile & Run the main method in `App.java` to start the application, or run `mvn compile` to compile, then `mvn exec:java` to run it

+## Usage Information

+`tracker_db.sql` populates the database with test users, books, and trackers for each of those users, the user names and passwords are (in the format `username` `password`):

+- testuser1 password1
+- testuser2 password2
+- testuser3 password3
+- testuser4 password4
+- testuser5 password5
+- admin admin

+Logging in as admin will show the admin menu, which allows the user to add, remove, and update books in the database.

 ## ER Diagram

 ![Entity Relationship Diagram](./er_diagram.png)